yosoufe/SFND_3D_Object_Tracking/report.md

 ## Introduction
 This is a report to cover the PROJECT SPECIFICATION for 3rd project of Sensor Fusion Nanodegree, **3D Object Tracking**.
+The main goal is to calculate time to collision (TTC) to the proceeding vehicle using single camera and lidar.

 <a name="FP1" />